snookpy/react-workshop-2024/docs/first-props.md

 What is React Props? object data properties which receive from parent Component

-`props` cannot be changed, it read only.
+`props` cannot be changed, it read only AKA `immutable`.

+`props` can declare any type, string, number, function, object ...

 ## Create MyName Component